tkn-tub/ns3-gym/doc/manual/source/new-models.rst

 The macro ``NS_OBJECT_ENSURE_REGISTERED (classname)`` is needed also once for every class that defines a new GetTypeId method, and it does the actual registration of the class into the system.
-The :ref:`Object model` chapter discusses this in more detail.
+The :ref:`Object-model` chapter discusses this in more detail.

 how to include files from elsewhere